 Weather Spotters Field Guide

-Severe Weather Awareness Week was April 20-24th in 2020, with a test tornado drill held on the 22nd @ 10:00 AM.
+Severe Weather Awareness Week for 2025 was April 7-11, with a test tornado drill held on the 11th @ 10:00 AM.
 The Office of Emergency Management has distributed Winter Storm, Tornado Alert, Rising Water, and Fire Prevention books, narrated by Tommy the Turtle to all 2nd grade classrooms in the county.
 All books can be found here.
+If you would like any of these books for your children, daycare, etc. please contact us!

 Emergency Management Links & Documents, click here.